 Modern forensic toxicology has improved detection capabilities dramatically but challenges remain:

-These legal complexities emphasize why awareness about which poison kills a person slowly extends beyond medicine into law enforcement fields safeguarding justice against silent killers.
+These legal complexities emphasize why awareness about which poison kills a person slowly extends beyond medicine into law enforcement and public health fields safeguarding justice against silent killers.

 Key Takeaways: Which Poison Kills A Person Slowly?

-Symptoms may take weeks or months to appear clearly.
+➤ Symptoms may take days, weeks, or longer to appear clearly.

 Frequently Asked Questions